 You really need to give this salad a try.
 We know you’ll fall in love with it, too.
 The only exception to this is if you don’t like garlic.
 The addition of the fresh garlic clove to the dressing definitely gives a strong taste of garlic.
 We love this, but one of my friends isn’t a huge fan of garlic, so this wouldn’t be her favorite dressing.

 If you enjoyed this post or found it educational, please share it on your social media accounts, so we can reach more people.
 While you’re here, please consider subscribing, so you don’t miss a post.
-Wouldn’t it be nice to have our recipes just show up in your email?
+Wouldn’t it be nice to have our posts and recipes just show up in your email?

 Thanks for visiting Patty Cake’s Pantry.